gladiusio/gladius-control-daemon/restdocs/settings/README.md

 ## Notes

-* The private key can be generated from [here](https://pgpkeygen.com/), please use a
+* The private key can be generated from [here](https://pgpkeygen.com/), please use a new key that is not tied to anything besides this for the beta period.

 # POST /start